Here’s a little list of some great sites to visit that are related to Google Apps, Google Apps Script and EdTech in general.

 This book I read early on and even though it was above my then knowledge of GAS, it’s full of great examples of GAS code, which you can use and experiment with.
 The idea of the book is for those coming from a VBA background, but I don’t think that does the book justice, as I didn’t know anything about VBA and have still found this a very useful book, which I think I will go back and read!

-I’ve not watched these, but I think it’s wonderful that Bruce has made videos on GAS, as there is very limited training material out there in video format.
+I think it’s wonderful that Bruce has made videos on GAS, as there is very limited training material out there in video format.
 Looking at the content, the first one is clearly the one you should start with, or if you already know some GAS or other programming languages, then possibly the second is for you.

 I also recommend joining the Google+ communities on Google Apps, Drive, and GAS.
 They are full of wonderful ideas and there is always someone who is willing to help you with a problem you may have using these.
 Here are the links: